andrespd1/sophilabs-recruitment-process/readme.md

 _Dev by. **Andrés Peña Diaz**_

 ## What is this?
-This is a Django app tha I've developed in order to show off a little bit my skills as a python programmer, and in this case using Django.
+This is a Python app that I've developed in order to show off a little bit my skills as a python programmer, and in this case using Django.
 The app emulates basically the recruitment process.